SpinDoctorMRI/SpinDoctor.jl/docs/src/examples/compute_adc.md

 almost unrestricted. ``D_{z z}`` is significantly smaller, confirming the presence of membranes along the vertical direction.

-We may deduce the MF-ADC in our particular direction.
+In particular, we may deduce the MF-ADC in our direction.

 ```julia
 adc_mf = dir'D_mf * dir / dir'dir
 ```

+## Comparing results

+### Compartment ADCs

-Here we make a comparison of the compartment ADCs.
+Here we make a comparison between the compartment ADCs.
 For MF, only a global ADC was computed.

 ```julia
 n = ncompartment